Some baby items are outgrown in a matter of weeks: the bouncer you never ended up using, the never-worn outfits in the size your baby skipped.

 But a convertible car seat is one of the longest-lasting products your child will use—starting rear-facing from around her first birthday (or from birth, if you forgo an infant car seat) until she reaches the forward-facing height and weight limits around age 6.

 You'll want a convertible car seat with top safety technology, of course, but also longevity and features that make your busy life just a little bit easier.

-In this post, we'll explore the best convertible car seats—including the most popular toddler car seats, the best-rated convertible car seats, and top choices for using convertible car seats in specific situations, like with in a small car, with a tall toddler, when traveling and more.
+In this post, we'll explore the best convertible car seats for 2021—including the most popular toddler car seats, the best-rated convertible car seats, and top choices for using convertible car seats in specific situations, like with in a small car, with a tall toddler, when traveling and more.

 First, let's take a look at Strolleria's top convertible car seats and what makes them best sellers, including their safety technology, innovative features, warranty coverage and more.

 As our best-selling convertible car seat, the Nuna RAVA checks all the boxes for many parents.

 It's simple to install, easy to use and clean, highly regarded for safety and comfortable for a growing child—all while looking nice in your car, too.
 Consumer Reports agrees, ranking the RAVA among its top convertible car seats.

 The Nuna RAVA is one of the few car seats with an all-steel frame, and it's also one of the easiest to install.
 Other convertible car seats put parents to work, requiring them to push, pull and struggle to achieve a tight fit.
 With the RAVA, simply open a color-coded door in the bottom of the seat, thread and buckle the seatbelt, and close the door for secure installation in an instant.